kylegilman/video-embed-thumbnail-generator/readme.txt

 There are a number of ways to fix this problem.
 Most video encoding programs have an option like "Web optimized," "Streaming," "Fast start," or "Progressive download."
 Try to find and enable that option in your program.
 If you can't do that, there are programs designed to move the moov atom to the head of the file.
 Try <a href="http://renaun.com/blog/code/qtindexswapper/">QTIndexSwapper</a> for Adobe Air (cross platform), <a href="http://www.datagoround.com/lab/">MP4 Faststart</a> for Windows, or <a href="http://mac.softpedia.com/get/Video/QTFastStart.shtml">QTFastStart</a> for Mac.

 FFMPEG puts the moov atom at the end of the file, so this can be a problem.
-The plugin will fix this problem on newly encoded H.264 videos if you have a recent version of FFMPEG and enable the "movflags" option in the plugin settings or if you have qt-faststart or MP4Box installed on your server.
+The plugin will fix this problem on newly encoded H.264 videos if you have a recent version of FFMPEG and enable the "movflags faststart" option in the plugin settings or if you have qt-faststart or MP4Box installed on your server.

 = Why doesn't this work with YouTube? =